mdditt2000/kubernetes-1-19/cis 2.3/ingresslink/README.md

 **Note** CIS log level is currently set to DEBUG.
 This can be changed in the CIS controller arguments

     kubectl logs -f deploy/k8s-bigip-ctlr-deployment -n kube-system | grep --color=auto -i '\[debug'

+**Step 3**

+### Nginx-Controller Installation

+Create a namespace and a service account for the Ingress controller:

+    kubectl apply -f nginx-config/ns-and-sa.yaml

+Create a cluster role and cluster role binding for the service account:

+    kubectl apply -f nginx-config/rbac.yaml

+Create a secret with a TLS certificate and a key for the default server in NGINX:

+    kubectl apply -f nginx-config/default-server-secret.yaml

+Create a config map for customizing NGINX configuration:

+    kubectl apply -f nginx-config/nginx-config.yaml

+Create an IngressClass resource (for Kubernetes >= 1.18):

+    kubectl apply -f nginx-config/ingress-class.yaml

+Use a Deployment.
+When you run the Ingress Controller by using a Deployment, by default, Kubernetes will create one Ingress controller pod.

+    kubectl apply -f nginx-config/nginx-ingress.yaml

+Create a service for the Ingress Controller pods for ports 80 and 443 as follows:

+    kubectl apply -f nginx-config/nginx-service.yaml